 There is little news to report on Mr. Buffett, save a few nuggets.
-By definition, if not by cosmic design, a drifter floats into one’s life at the most unexpected of moments.
+(By definition, if not by cosmic design, a drifter floats into one’s life at the most unexpected of moments.)
 While locked down and diving deep into our video library recently, a friend and I rewatched a favorite: Hook.
-The film includes a cameo from longtime sailor David Crosby, as well as a lesser-known spilt-second on film:
+The film includes a cameo from longtime sailor David Crosby, as well as a lesser-known spilt-second of film:

 Also on hold indefinitely is Escape to Margaritaville, Buffett’s theater adaptation of his most famous ballad.

-A friend of Latitude who described themselves as a “hardcore, lifelong” fan of Jimmy B. caught Escape to Margaritaville earlier this year, and said, to their regret, “It was cringeworthy at times.”
-Our friend said that Escape felt a little hokey and contrived, “like they were trying to crowbar all of his songs into the play.”
-A 2018 review by the New York Times said of the musical, “The story . . . asks that you notice the winking way it sets up situations that will later make Mr. Buffett’s lyrics seem as if they were custom fitted to the yarn rather than the other way around.”
+A friend of Latitude who described themselves as a “hardcore, lifelong fan” of Jimmy B. caught Escape to Margaritaville earlier this year, and said, to their regret, it was “cringeworthy at times.”
+Escape felt a little hokey and contrived, “like they were trying to crowbar all of his songs into the play,” our friend said.
+A 2018 review by the New York Times said of the musical, “The story asks that you notice the winking way it sets up situations that will later make Mr. Buffett’s lyrics seem as if they were custom fitted to the yarn rather than the other way around.”

 The documentary said that Margaritaville ascended from an island folk song to a full-blown enterprise worth millions of dollars.
 “Today, well over a dozen products bear the name of Buffett or his hit song.
 To name a few: Jimmy Buffett’s Margaritaville restaurants, with nearly 30 locations and plans to expand; Mott’s Margaritaville margarita mix and Tequila; Margaritaville Men’s and Women’s apparel; Margaritaville outdoor beach furniture; Margaritaville Frozen Concoctions maker, and more.”

-In that 2018 NBC News interview, Buffett was asked about his astonishing success — Forbes says Buffett is worth some $550 million — by host Megyn Kelly.
-Buffett shared an anecdote: “I couldn’t really get work [as a musician], and I had a degree in journalism, so I went to work for Billboard Magazine in Nashville.
-That two years there gave me an insight to what the music business really was like: You’re pretty much a disposable commodity.
-I learned that if you were going to be successful, it was essential to take care of your own business, and not let other people do it.”
+In that 2018 NBC News interview, Buffett was asked about his astonishing success by host Megyn Kelly.
+(Forbes says Buffett is worth some $550 million.)
+Buffett shared an anecdote: “I couldn’t really get work as a musician, and I had a degree in journalism, so I went to work for Billboard Magazine in Nashville.
+Two years there gave me an insight to what the music business really was like: You’re pretty much a disposable commodity.
+I learned that if you were going to be successful, it was essential to take care of your own business and not let other people do it.”

 “You’re an example of hard work,” Kelly said.
 “What’s your advice when it comes to ambition for joy vs. ambition for success?”

-While society has always looked down on beach bums and surf slackers, we also quietly hold them in esteem — or put more simply, we secretly envy them.
+While society has always looked down on beach bums and surf slackers, we also quietly hold them in esteem — or secretly envy them.
 So what, exactly, attracts us to the Jimmy Buffett lifestyle?
 Does Buffett speak to the soul of sailors, especially those of us getting on in age?